 Wyoming Catholic College awards a number of scholarships to students based on academic merit.
-To qualify, the applicant must have (1) scores of at least 1185 (out of 1600) on the SAT, 25 on the ACT, or 85 on the CLT; and (2) a high school GPA of 3.25 or better.
+To qualify, the applicant must have (1) test scores in the 85th percentile on the SAT, ACT, or CLT; and (2) a high school GPA of 3.5.
 The Admissions Committee will determine scholarship amounts based upon the test score and excellence of the application essay.
+Merit Awards will be announced with Financial Aid distribution.